HONRESFELD (pictured right)

 In 1847 Alfred Law went into partnership with a local businessman, James Fletcher under the name of "Law and Fletcher".
 The company was included in an 1852 Trade Directory as Flannel Manufacturers at Lydgate Mill on Blackstone Edge Old Road (an early Turnpike)/ this mill was built by the partnership.The company lasted for 18 years before each partner went their separate ways.

-It is reported that Alfred and John, set up the flannel manufacturing business of A & J Law but it is unclear when and where it operated.
-After 1865, the youngest brother, William, joined the business.
-Having lived at Bent House for some years, in 1873 William had a large house built for Alfred and himself which cost £5,000.
+With the brother having lived at Bent House for some years, in 1873 William had a large house built for Alfred and himself which cost £5,000.
 It was located across the main road and William named it "Honresfeld", a variation on Hundersfield, an old name for the area.

 After the deaths of William & Alfred their nephew, Alfred Joseph Law (pictured opposite) inherited Honresfeld and A & W Law in 1913.
 A bachelor like his uncles, he had numerous business interests, was a member of the Conservative party, and became the MP for Rochdale in 1918 (for 4 years) and 1929 was elected as the MP for the High Peak constituency.
 Knighted in 1927.